EHDEN/NetworkDashboards/docs/src/backups.Rmd

 1. Create a credentials file (the structure of the file depends on the target cloud server)

-2. Create a `.dashboards_backups.conf` file under your home directory (variable `$HOME`) using `dashboards_backups.conf.example` as base, setting the appropriate value for the several variables.
+2. Create a `backups.conf` under the `backups` directory using `backups.conf.example` as base, setting the appropriate value for the several variables.

    For variables associated with files and directories always use *absolute* paths.